 - Choline: This nutrient supports brain and eye health.
 Since this nutrient is so important to natural processes in the brain, it makes a good supplement to baby cereals.
 There is 15mg of choline in each serving of organic Gerber cereal gives your baby’s brain a boost.

 A Good, Not Great Choice

 I love that this cereal is organic.
 It’s also non-GMO, has zero salt, and zero added sugars.
 So now that the scary stuff is gone, we can focus on taste and texture.
 This is bland, bland, bland!
 A baby with an adventurous palate will probably reject this unless you add some flavor with some fruit or veggies.
 The texture is okay, not as fine as other rice cereals, but dissolves without too much problem.
 I’ve learned that letting the rice cereal sit in the liquid for a few minutes gives a smoother finished product.
 As with all rice cereals, take care of the back-up, aka cereal-induced constipation!

 Best for Beginning Solids (4 to 6 months)

-This cereal isn’t well know, but that doesn’t mean that it’s not well made.
+This cereal isn’t well known, but that doesn’t mean that it’s not well made.
 I will admit that this stuff is pricey, so it’s probably best suited for a baby that only eats rice cereal once a day or so.
-The price, combined with the nutritional profile, makes this cereal an amazing choice for a first food for your little.
+The price, combined with the nutritional profile, makes this cereal an amazing choice for a first food for your little one.